MicrosoftDocs/power-automate-docs/articles/desktop-flows/link-pad-flow-portal.md

    - **Default value**: The default value when the flow runs from the Power Automate flow designer or the Power Automate console.
    - **External name**: The name of the variable used outside the flow designer.
 The external name is the name that will appear in the cloud or desktop flow designer while calling the flow.
    - **Description**: A description of the variable that will appear in the cloud or desktop flow designer while calling the flow.
    - **Mark as sensitive**: Defines whether to mark the variable as sensitive or not.
-You can find information regarding senstive variables in [Sensitive variables](manage-variables.md#sensitive-variables).
+You can find information regarding sensitive variables in [Sensitive variables](manage-variables.md#sensitive-variables).

    ![Screenshot of the Add a new input variable dialog.](media\link-pad-flow-portal\add-new-input-var.png)